-- Opening statement of not more than ten minutes by the accused student (not more than ten minutes)
+- Opening statement by the accused student (not more than ten minutes).

 - Presentations of evidence by the parties, including testimony and questioning of witnesses.
 Witnesses for the College will present testimony first.
 Following the testimony of all College witnesses, the student may call his/her witnesses.
 Both parties to the action and the members of the Disciplinary Committee have the right to question all witnesses.
 The Committee shall not have the authority to compel an accused student to testify against himself/herself, but the Committee may take into account the failure of the student to testify when deliberating the evidence.

 - Closing statement (not to exceed 20 minutes) by the student.

 - Closing statement (not to exceed 20 minutes) by the Vice President of Student Services.